vufind-org/learning-vufind-book/source/17-vufind_plug-ins.rst

 • Make sure you have all of your environment variables, including VUFIND_LOCAL_MODULES, exported correctly when running the generators, or else they will not be able to find the right place to put your custom code.
 See section 16.3.3 for more discussion of local modules.

 • Many of the commands require you to type fully qualified PHP class names.
 Because these class names include backslash (\) characters, and these characters have special meaning on the command line, you will need to escape them by doubling them.
-So be sure you type (for example) “VuFind®\\Recommend\\SideFacets” and not “VuFind®\Recommend\SideFacets” when you list a class name as a parameter.
+So be sure you type (for example) “VuFind\\Recommend\\SideFacets” and not “VuFind\Recommend\SideFacets” when you list a class name as a parameter.